 First, consider the counterfactual.
 Since the value of gas and electricity can vary substantially over time, it is necessary to understand the time profile of when the electricity or gas under the contract would have been delivered.
 It is then necessary to establish the price that would have been paid to receive those deliveries, the payments for the deliveries and when the payments would have been made.
 This information can normally be derived and, if necessary, projected into the future using the contractual terms.

-Next, consider the factual scenario.
-It is necessary to estimate the market price for buying replacement gas or electricity that was not delivered (using the same profile of deliveries as for the counterfactual),what the market value of the deliveries would have been and when payments for the replacement gas or electricity would be made.
-Other terms in the contract, such as delivery optionality and delivery location, should also be valued relative to standard market products.
+Next, consider the factual setting.
+It is necessary to estimate the market price for buying replacement gas or electricity that was not delivered (using the same profile of deliveries as for the counterfactual), what the market value of the deliveries would have been and when payments for the replacement gas or electricity would be made.
+Other terms in the contract, such as delivery options and delivery location, should also be valued relative to standard market products.

 The appropriate ‘factual’ case may not be what is observed to have actually happened for two reasons.
-Firstly, the wronged party would typically have an obligation to mitigate damage and the response to the breach that was expected to minimise damage may not have been to replace the lost deliveries with purchases elsewhere.
+First, the wronged party would typically have an obligation to mitigate damage and the response to the breach that was expected to minimise damage may not have been to replace the lost deliveries with purchases elsewhere.
 For simplicity, here we assume that buying replacement electricity or gas would have been the best option for mitigating damage.
-Secondly, in the case of a long-term contract the factual case must be projected into the future, meaning that it cannot be observed.
+Second, in the case of a long-term contract, the factual case must be projected into the future, meaning that it cannot be observed.

 The more common approach used when estimating damage in the electricity and gas sectors is some form of comparator approach.